 Intensive examination of theories of capitalism and democracy.
 Will study whether democracy and capitalism conflict; whether either is viable and self-correcting in the long term; competing theories of freedom, equality, and progress; relevance of ecological limits, sustainability, and resilience; alternative perspectives, including socialism and traditional conservatism.
 Attention to current debates, such as Piketty and inequality, climate change; major engagement with founding theorists of these issues, including Adam Smith, J.S.
 Mill, Marx, Schumpeter, with constant attention to contemporary relevance.
-Available for single semester but intended as first half of yearlong course.
-Instructor: Purdy.
+Available for single semester but Intended as first half of yearlong course.